-- The /var/log/cxfs\client log file - Any messages that appeared in the system logs immediately before the system exhibited the problem. - Output about the cluster obtained from the cxfsdump utility run on an administration node. - After a system kernel panic, the debugger information from the KDB built-in kernel debugger.
-See "Kernel Status Tools" on page 434. - Fibre Channel HBA World Wide name mapping:
+- The /var/log/cxfs_client log file - Any messages that appeared in the system logs immediately before the system exhibited the problem. - Output about the cluster obtained from the cxfsdump utility run on a server-capable administration node. - The fs2d log files if you are experiencing cluster database membership quorum problems. - After a system kernel panic, the debugger information from the KDB built-in kernel debugger.
+See "Kernel Status Tools" on page 361. - Fibre Channel HBA World Wide name mapping: